cerodell/fwf/docs/ms.rst

     * reference: https://github.com/topojson/topojson-simplify

 #. topojsons are stored as json files: ``/bluesky/archive/fireweather/forecast/YYYYMMDDHH``
-    * stored as .json extension so serve can gzip and send file to client
+    * stored as .json extension so server can gzip and send file to client